jeremycastelli/Wordpress-new-project-config/readme.md

 Tip : If you are using Alfred or an other launcher application, you can execute the script from everywhere!

 ##Changelog

+###v1.3
+- Now you can fetch a list a plugins from the wordpress.org plugin directory

 ###v1.2.2
 - Fixed the path for browser launching (thanks to <a href="https://github.com/aarow" >Aarow</a>)